RYOBI VS MILWAUKEE FOR DIY AUTO MECHANICS

 Milwaukee cordless tools are around 20% more expensive, but some of their tools have slightly higher specifications and extra features.

 For instance the Milwaukee impact wrench has an auto mode setting for max torque of 35 ft-lbs, but the Ryobi’s auto mode stops when torque starts kicking in.
+On the flip side Ryobi doesn’t require two different batteries across certain cordless tools.
+In order to have the same tool combination with Milwaukee you’ll end up with two different types of batteries, M12 and M18.

 In conclusion, both are great.
 I’ve been using Ryobi for over 5 years.
-My brother has been using Milwaukee for all his DIY projects.
+My brother has been using Milwaukee for all his auto mechanic DIY projects.
 So far we have no complaints, so what fan will you decide to be???